-The purpose of the MD Program's Protocol for addressing incidents of discrimination, harassment, mistreatment and other unprofessional behaviour is to articulate procedures for University of Toronto medical students to report incidents of student discrimination, harassment, mistreatment and other incidents of unprofessionalism that they have experienced or witnessed, including how reported incidents will be managed and tracked.
+The purpose of the MD Program's Protocol for addressing incidents of discrimination, harassment, mistreatment and other unprofessional behaviour is to articulate procedures for University of Toronto medical students to disclose/report incidents of student discrimination, harassment, mistreatment and other incidents of unprofessionalism that they have experienced or witnessed, including how disclosed/reported incidents will be managed and tracked.

-To report an incident of discrimination, harassment or mistreatment, as defined in the Protocol, please contact the Associate Dean, Health Professions Student Affairs (HPSA) by email or by using the Incident Report Form.
+To disclose an incident of discrimination, harassment or mistreatment, as defined in the Protocol, please contact the Associate Dean, Health Professions Student Affairs (HPSA) by email or by using the Event Disclosure Form.

 Can I speak to someone else instead of the people listed in the chart above or in the Protocol?

-Yes, students have the option to make a report of an incident of unprofessional behaviour to any MD Program leader, teacher, or administrative staff member, according to personal comfort and preference.
-However, students should recognize that not all MD Program leaders, teachers, or staff members are equally well placed to provide assistance or other support in response to an incident, nor are they all equally capable of acting on the report to effectively address the particular incident or the system as a whole.
+Yes, students can contact any MD Program leader, teacher, or administrative staff member about a incident of unprofessional behaviour, according to personal comfort and preference.
+However, students should recognize that not all MD Program leaders, teachers, or staff members are equally well placed to provide assistance or other support in response to an incident.
 Students should contact an individual with a suitable level of authority and knowledge of the context to address the situation appropriately, as described in the Protocol.